akutzer/semantic-retrieval/retrieval/preprocessing/README.md

 python3 preprocess_wikis.py
 ```
 **TODO:** We could also use [argparser](https://docs.python.org/3/library/argparse.html), so we got a user-friendly command-line interfaces for executing the scripts (e.g. global constants, like the download directory, could be given as optional arguments when executing the script)
+- could download all proxies directly from github and combine them into a list